-Toni Latour (she/her) is a queer femme white settler and second generation Italian Canadian artist.
+Toni Latour (she/her) is a queer femme white settler and first generation Italian Canadian artist on her mother’s side.
 She is also a university educator and a single mother to an amazing Autistic neurodivergent child, living on the unceded stolen territories of the Musqueum, Tsleil-Waututh, and Squamish Nations (colonially known as Vancouver).
 She works in photography, installation, text-based practices, drawing, video, sound, public and performance art.
 Toni received her BFA from the University of Windsor in 1998 and her MFA from the University of Western Ontario in 2000.
 Her work has included social commentary public art work, and large-scale installation work that concerns itself with representation within the queer/trans/non-binary communities in Coast Salish Territory (Vancouver).

 Toni’s work is included in many catalogues and publications and is held in private and public collections, including the National Portrait Gallery of Canada, the Surrey Art Gallery, and the Vancouver Biennale.

 Toni is both a visual artist and professor.
-Along with teaching, she is the Non-Regular Union Executive Representative at the UFV, situated on Sto:lo Territory, in Abbotsford, British Columbia.
+Along with teaching, she is the Non-Regular Union Executive Representative at the University of the Fraser Valley, situated on Sto:lo Territory, in Abbotsford, British Columbia.
 In this position, she is actively advocating for labour justice and equity.
 Toni is also an active member of UFV’s RAN (Racism and Anti-Racism Network) and the SOCA: EDI Committee (School of Creative Arts: Equity, Diversity and Inclusion).